-- 2. A building point cover was digitized from county lidar data along the floodplain areas. - 3.
-The floodplain coverage was then combined with the building point coverage to identify those structures within the floodplain boundary. - 4.
+- 1. NCWRPC imported the County's DFIRM digital floodplain maps from into a GIS coverage for the County. - 2.
+A building point cover was digitized from county lidar data along the floodplain areas. - The floodplain coverage was then combined with the building point coverage to identify those structures within the floodplain boundary. - 4.
 Total structures within the floodplain were then tabulated by municipality. - 5.
 Average values from U.S. Census data were used to determine the total value for the identified vulnerable structures.

 Lincoln County has seven dams within its boundaries that have a high hazard rating, and one that has a significant hazard rating.
-The Willow Reservoir dam, upstream from Lincoln County, is large with a high hazard rating that would affect Lincoln County if it failed.
+The Willow Reservoir dam, from upstream Lincoln County, is large with a high hazard rating that would affect Lincoln County if it failed.
 All nine of these major dam complexes, located on the Wisconsin River and its tributaries, have Emergency Action Plans.